We put the question about what is the decisive argument, and have published the most usual answers here.

-For private and public sector decision-makers*, the most usual reasons for choosing to outsource FM operations are as follows (arguments in order of importance):
+For private and public sector decision makers the most common reasons for choosing to outsource service operations are as follows*:

-- The possibility of focusing on core business instead of support FM operations
+- Making it possible to focus on core business instead of supporting service operations

-- Better developmental prospects for employees in the segment
+- Development prospects for employees within in the segment increase

-We also asked the same decision-makers what the biggest problem was with running FM operations in-house.
-The most usual answers are insufficient time for developing new ideas and solutions, that it is considered too expensive, that it risks taking up too much time from core operations, and that there isn't sufficient competence in-house to be able to manage and develop internal services and other associated services.
+We also asked the same decision-makers what the main problem was with running service operations in-house.
+The most usual answers were insufficient time for developing new ideas and solutions, that it’s considered too expensive, that it risks taking up too much time from core operations, and that there isn't sufficient competence in-house to be able to manage and develop internal services and other associated services.